polyaxon/polyaxon/site/docs/core/python-library/index.md

 sidebar: "core"
 ---

-Use Polyaxon Python library to create polyaxonfile specification, to interact with Polyaxon API in a programmatic way, to instrument your machine learning model and track experiments, create custom visualizations, and to extend Polyaxon's behaviour.
+Use Polyaxon Python library to create Polyaxonfile specification, to interact with Polyaxon API in a programmatic way, to instrument your machine learning model and track experiments, create custom visualizations, and to extend Polyaxon's behavior.

 ## Install